LemonZhong/LemonZhong2.github.io/index.md

 ## **Mr. Ningze Zhong**

 ​  Born in 2003, his interest includes Artificial Intelligence, Machine Learning, Software Development and so on.
-He is an IEEE student member.
+He is an IEEE student member and also the reviewer of an SCI Q1 journal.
 You can email him at LemonZhong001@163.com.
 He is also crazy for using technologies in business and everyday life to make the world a better place.

 ## **Education**